arnaud-lb/php-rdkafka/README.md

 ### Consumer settings
 Settings of interest are: ``auto.commit.interval.ms``, ``auto.commit.enable``, ``group.id``, ``max.poll.interval.ms``.

-#### Offset settings Low-level consumer
+#### Low-level consumer: auto commit settings
-`auto.commit.interval.ms` and `auto.commit.enable` work in tandem: unless you specify otherwise, consumers **WILL** commit automatically in the background (at least high-level ones).
-If you need control and want to commit manually, then you want to set `auto.commit.enable` to `'false'`.
+To manually control the offset, set `enable.auto.offset.store` to `false`.
+The settings `auto.commit.interval.ms` and `auto.commit.enable` will control
+if the stored offsets will be auto committed to the broker and in which interval.

-#### Offset settings High-level consumer
+#### High-level consumer: auto commit settings
 To manually control the offset, set `enable.auto.commit` to `false`.

 #### High level consumer: max.poll.interval.ms